-- Production of engaging, multi-platform content for new and legacy PBS KIDS series, including two all-new properties to improve science and literacy learning outcomes for young children.
-The new science series will emphasize science inquiry skills which are considered central to cultivating early scientific thinking about the natural world.
-The new literacy series will feature an integrated approach to science and literacy learning by contextualizing reading and informational text in real world settings.
-These strategies are considered even more important to academic achievement in today's learning landscape. - Design of a pioneering technology to create and organize personalized digital and off-line learning experiences for children and families.
-This technology will serve as the foundation of innovative, multi-media content that adapts to the interests and needs of individual children. - Ensuring that all content is expertly informed, leading curriculum advisors, early learning practitioners, and educational researchers will be partners in helping shape content.
-Additional advisors with expertise in technology and community engagement will also support CPB and PBS in identifying children and family needs, providing guidance on content implementation and engagement methods, and determining how to incorporate Universal Design for Learning features into content in order to accommodate the needs of individual learners, including children with disabilities and English Language Learners. - Production of Parent-Child Activity Videos that model fun and meaningful co-play ideas for families and children to do together.
-Leading public television stations will assess best approaches to engaging low-income children and families across the multi-year RTL effort through Family Creative Learning Workshops, Camps, and Grassroots Family Engagement Models.
+The new science series emphasize science inquiry skills which are considered central to cultivating early scientific thinking about the natural world.
+The new literacy series will feature an integrated approach to science and literacy learning by contextualizing reading and informational text in real-world settings.
+These strategies are considered even more important to academic achievement in today's learning landscape.

+- Design of a pioneering technology to create and organize personalized digital and off-line learning experiences for children and families.
+This technology serves as the foundation of innovative, multi-media content that adapts to the interests and needs of individual children. - Ensuring that all content is expertly informed, leading curriculum advisors, early learning practitioners and educational researchers are partners in shaping content.
+Additional advisors with expertise in technology and community engagement also support CPB and PBS in identifying children and family needs, providing guidance on content implementation and engagement methods, and determining how to incorporate Universal

+Design for Learning features into content to accommodate the needs of individual learners, including children with disabilities and English Language Learners.

-- Establishment of an influential network of engagement partnerships, comprised of local public media stations, early childhood educators and providers, public libraries, science centers, health clinics, and housing agencies, that will increase the capacity of communities to support early learning.
-This network will meet children where they live and play and will support families, caregivers, and educators in their vital efforts.
-Communities will conduct local need assessments and join CPB, PBS and national advisors in developing a national-local master plan for contextualizing content and engagement practices in diverse settings in order to get more low-income children ready for school. - Enlisting the Education Development Center and a consortium of highly-regarded researchers from SRI International, Rockman et al, and UCLA-CRESST to develop Ready To Learn's multi-year research agenda for evaluation.
-Rigorous formative research will inform the iterative design and production process for new content, including early concept reviews, media feature analysis, and producer boot camps.
-Summative evaluation will include a range of pilot and efficacy studies that will be embedded in station communities in order to measure the impact of new content and engagement methods on target audience children and families.
+- Production of Parent-Child Activity Videos that model fun and meaningful co-play ideas for families and children to do together.
+Leading public television stations are assessing best approaches to engaging low-income children and families across the multi-year RTL effort through Family and Community Learning Workshops, Camps, and Grassroots Family Engagement Models. - Establishment of an influential network of engagement partnerships, comprised of local public media stations, early childhood educators and providers, public libraries, science centers, health clinics, and housing agencies, that are working together to increase the capacity of communities to support early learning.
+This network meets children where they live and play and supports families, caregivers, and educators in their vital efforts.
+Communities also conduct local need assessments and join CPB, PBS and national advisors in developing a national-local master plan for contextualizing content and engagement practices in diverse settings to get more low-income children ready for school. - Enlisting the Education Development Center and a consortium of highly-regarded researchers from SRI International, Rockman et al, and UCLA-CRESST to engage in Ready To Learn's multi-year research agenda for evaluation.
+Extensive formative research informs the iterative design and production process for new content, including early concept reviews, media feature analysis, and producer boot camps.
+Rigorous efficacy studies include a range of pilot and impact evaluations designed to measure the impact of new content and engagement methods on target audience children and families.

-FY 2017 PROPOSED APPROPRIATIONS LANGUAGE
+FY 2020 PROPOSED APPROPRIATIONS LANGUAGE